Sakshi-Kumari-113/Linkedin-Auto-Connection-Bot/README.md

 4. Iterates over the links in the CSV file sending connection request to each of them along-with extracting their name.
 5. Updates the Connection details into a **MySQL** database using **mysql-connector-python**.

-## Motivation
-I am a **Marketing Executive** for North-East India's largest annual techno-management fest **Techniche** conducted solely by the student body of **Indian Institute of Technology Guwahati**.
-As a fresher in Techniche one of my first tasks was to conduct profiling and listing of various companies from a particular sector that could be our potential financial partners for the event.

-This involved hours of scouring through LinkedIn and sending connection requests to marketing personnel of targeted companies.
-During this tedious and mundane journey of profiling, I decided to automate the process using web scraping, web automation and database management to aid me in my pursuit.

-I used DBMS instead of excel sheets to create a concrete database of profiles that can be used by upcoming freshers as well and also to keep a centralized directory for storing relevant profiles for utilizing in other Institute events too.
 ## Prerequisites

 Before you begin, ensure you have met the following requirements: